nazarsosyak/adav-group/example.md

 including the dot-com bubble burst, the 2008 financial crisis, and the COVID-19 shock.

 These periods serve as our **outbreak windows** in the subsequent analysis.
-Rather than analyzing the full timeline uniformly, we focus on these segments to study how financial contagion emerges, propagates, and eventually dissipates.
+We will focus on these segments to study how financial contagion emerges, propagates, and eventually dissipates.

 ### What we did